Sign up for SMACNA's Executive News Brief. Available to both members and non-members.

 Sign Up Now

-The purpose of the HVAC Bid Specification Reference Manual is to assist the HVAC contractor in the preparation of its bid, the designer in the preparation of the construction documents including plans and specifications, and the owner in the preparation of bid and contract documents.
+The HVAC Bid Specification Reference Manual assists the HVAC contractor in the preparation of a bid, the designer in the preparation of the construction documents including plans and specifications, and the owner in the preparation of bid and contract documents.

 This form was developed and approved by the Construction Management and

 DesignBuild Professional Interest Areas (PIA’s) of the American Institute of Architects

 (AIA), and the Architectural Sheet Metal Council of the Sheet Metal and Air Conditioning